Paularossi/AdDownloader/README.md

 Each step in this pipeline is designed to ensure a smooth and efficient user experience, from data retrieval to processing and final output.
 Please note that this tool should only be used for research purposes.

 ## Prerequisities
-To download and run the AdDownloader, several prerequisities must be fullfilled:
+AdDownloader runs on both Windows and MacOS machines.
+To download and run the package, several prerequisities must be fullfilled:

 * Python 3.9, 3.10 or 3.11
 * Verified identity and location on Facebook
 * A valid Meta developer access token

 ## Installation